ABOUT THE DIABETIC COMPLICATIONS CONSORTIUM (DiaComp):

 ||Projected start date for DiaComp Pilot Project Funding

-biographical sketch (up to 4 pages), and research plan.
-The research plan
+detailed budget, biographical and other support pages (up to 4 pages), and research plan.
+The research plan (Sections A-D are limited to 5 pages)

 should include the following sections: